 After a jury has returned a conviction for burglary, the trial goes back to the judge for the sentencing phase.
 Judges craft sentences for crimes based on the language of the relevant statutes and the facts of the case.
-In a burglary case, the degree of the burglary charge will also influence the sentence that a judge imposes.
+In a burglary case, the degree of the criminal charge will also influence the sentence that a judge imposes.

-To select the actual sentence, judges will consider these statutory ranges in addition to any aggravating and mitigating factors that might be present in the case.
+To select the actual burglary sentence, judges will consider these statutory ranges in addition to any aggravating and mitigating factors that might be present in the case.
 Aggravating factors are those things surrounding the case that tend to make it a more serious matter, such as the presence of a particularly vulnerable victim or the defendants leadership role in the crime.

 Mitigating factors, on the other hand, influence judges to reduce the severity of the sentences they hand down.
-A defendants lack of a criminal record and willingness to accept responsibility for the offense are both mitigating factors that will help the defendant argue for a lesser sentence.
+A defendant's lack of a criminal record and willingness to accept responsibility for the offense are both mitigating factors that will help the defendant argue for a lesser sentence.

-Heres an example of how it all works in practice:
+Here's an example of how it all works in practice:

-New York has three degrees of burglary: first degree, second degree and third degree.
+New York has three degrees of burglary: first degree, second degree, and third degree.
 The possible sentences for a first degree burglary conviction range from one to 25 years.
 Second degree burglary is subject to a one to 15 year sentence, and judges can set any third degree burglary sentence up to seven years.